BALMAIN FLAGSHIP STORE IN MIAMI

-Balmain announced the opening of its first Miami boutique in the Bal Habour Shops.
+Balmain announces the opening of its first Miami boutique in the Bal Habour Shops.

 Set within the prestigious open-air Bal Harbour Shops, the 200-square-meter Balmain flagship store in Miami displays the brand’s women’s, men’s and accessories collections.

 The interior relies on the new store concept for the brand, conceived by Creative Director Olivier Rousteing and designed in partnership with the three young architects from Paris’ Studio AMV: Anna Philippou, Marie-Charlotte Prosperi-Fouchard and Victoire Guerlay.
 This new concept was first introduced in the brand’s Milan flagship, which opened in April of this year.

 “Miami is one of my favorite destinations and my family and I have spent many vacations here.
 But, of course, the decision to open here has little to do with my love for the area’s beauty and distinctive culture and everything to do with Miami’s uniquely vibrant fashion and retail environment,” explains Massimo Piombini, Balmain’s CEO.
 “There is a very strong bond between Olivier and America, which is why we are strengthening both our retail and wholesale channels across the United States.
 What compelled us to choose Miami for the location of our third American boutique is the added bonus that this is a very important destination for the Latin American consumer—and Balmain has long been popular with that shopper, as well.”